 With a plea bargain, a defendant enters into negotiations with the prosecution to dismiss certain charges, to reduce the charges, or to reduce the penalties on sentencing.
 These are sensitive communications that should only be done with the assistance of a defense attorney to ensure that your rights are protected.
 Remember, it's the prosecution's job to put you in jail, so it's critical to make sure that communications, which could inadvertently include damaging admissions, are carefully crafted.

-Get A Free New Jersey Criminal Case Evaluation
+Get Professional Help With Your New Jersey Criminal Case

 No one wants to be the subject of a criminal case and there are times when law enforcement simply makes mistakes or has an incomplete picture of an incident.
-However, you shouldn't rely on law enforcement to get it right on their own; there is simply too much at stake.
-If you're facing criminal charges in New Jersey, even if they involve relatively minor crimes, a seasoned criminal defense attorney can make all the difference, either at trial or in pre-trial negotiations.
-It's never been easier to speak to an attorney and you can do so today by obtaining a free initial case evaluation.
+However, you shouldn't rely on law enforcement to get it right on their own; there's simply too much at stake.
+If you're facing criminal charges in New Jersey, even if they involve relatively minor crimes, a seasoned New Jersey criminal defense attorney can make all the difference, either at trial or in pre-trial negotiations.